 Here’s how all this looks on iPhone:

-It’s interesting to be able to connect the dots looking backward and use that moving forward to help with managing stress, being more mindful, etc.
+It’s interesting to be able to connect the dots looking backward and use that moving forward to help with managing stress, exercise, being more mindful, etc.

 Read more 9to5Mac tutorials: